duplys/youve-been-hacked/README.md

-# youve-been-hacked
+# Introduction
-Setup, code and write-ups related to Carsten Eiler's book "You've Been Hacked" on security vulnerabilities in web applications.
+This repository contains code and write-ups for carrying out the experiments described in Carsten Eiler's book "You've Been Hacked" on security vulnerabilities in web applications.